stephenpir/snr-data-eng-task_FINAL/README.md

-My home dev setup uses Python 3.10.9 and a requirements.txt is provided at the project root My solution is in the "Stephen_Pir_answers" directory with Parts and exericise number clearly numbered in file titles and code comments.
+My home dev setup uses Python 3.10.9 and a requirements.txt is provided at the project root My solution is in the "Stephen_Pir_answers" directory with Parts and exericise numbers in file titles and code comments.
 The code is heavily commented for readability and to give indication of my thoughts.
 I have also provided a requests.http with the data from the produced training set